 Curt Cignetti sets firm deadline on when college football changes need to be made

-A little more than four months removed from leading Indiana its first-ever national championship in football, Hoosiers head coach Curt Cignetti delivered a serious wake-up call about the future of the sport — or lack thereof.
+A little more than four months removed from leading Indiana its first-ever national championship in football, Hoosiers head coach Curt Cignetti delivered a serious wake-up call about the future of the sport.
+Or, rather, lack thereof.

-Prior to speaking at an annual booster event in Borden, Ind., Cignetti suggested the current state of college football — and college athletics at-large — has a shelf life of just 1-2 years before the entire system collapses in on itself due to the unsustainability of its unregulated financial marketplace.
+Prior to speaking at an annual booster event in Borden, Ind., Cignetti suggested the current state of college football — and college athletics at-large — has a shelf life of just 1-2 years before the entire system collapses in on itself.
+He believes that due to the unsustainability of its unregulated financial marketplace.

 [ $19.99 gets you a FULL year of On3 | Rivals national coverage ]